 The design of the Highlander is clean, and accented on each side by a character line that leads into pronounced wheel arches.
 The look is more SUV than station wagon, and the available 19-inch alloy wheels add to the muscular stance.

-For 2011, all Highlander models get a fresh look, with a new hood, fenders and front fascia with foglamps.
-The Hybrid has its own grille, which looks more like an Acura (circa 2008) than the regular Highlander grille, which looks more like a Subaru Tribeca.
-Both are plastic, as they almost all are nowadays, but the Highlander grilles are clearly so.
-The foglamps on the V6 have odd silver eyebrows that seem reversed, as they travel toward the center of the car.
+The Hybrid has its own grille and front bumper fascia: Dominated by horizontal slots, it looks high-tech, maybe even a little futuristic; while the standard Highlander front end prominently features a more truck-traditional, six-sided grille.
+Both grilles are plastic, as they almost all are nowadays, but the Highlander grilles are clearly so.
+The foglamps on the SE and Limited have odd silver eyebrows that seem reversed, as they travel toward the center of the car.
 Makes you want to swap the lights from left to right.
+Hybrids make the “eyebrows” less obvious by having them sweep from the bottom of the lamps; and by tucking the entire foglamp assembly inside a vertical nacelle.

 The Highlander has a quality, upscale cabin.
-The seating position is way up high, and forward visibility excellent, with no losing the corners of the car.
+The seating position is way up high, and forward visibility excellent, without losing the corners of the car.
 The seats are comfortable on three-hour trips, but they're pretty flat and could use more body contour.

 Fit and finish are excellent and the design is attractive.
 There are more hard plastic finishes than in a Lexus, but those plastics are nicely grained and assembled with care.